-- assets allocated to a general STS pool or a long-life STS pool in a prior year - low-cost assets for which an immediate deduction has been allowed under the STS rules - in-house software for which you allocated expenditure to a software development pool - assets falling within the provisions relating to investments in Australian films.
+- assets allocated to a general STS pool or a long-life STS pool in a prior year - Iow-cost assets for which an immediate deduction has been allowed under the STS rules - in-house software for which you allocated expenditure to a software development pool, and - assets falling within the provisions relating to investments in Australian films.

-STEP 2 Write this amount at D item P17 on page 4 of your schedule.
+STEP 2 Write the total at D item P17 on page 4 of your schedule.
 Do not show cents.